-23. Hospital Director and Min- istry of Health Ensure continuous work of a dentist, by providing additional stimulation or otherwise (MT).
+Hospital Director and Min- istry of Health Ensure continuous work of a dentist, by providing additional stimulation or otherwise (MT).
 Dentist provided in practice.
 Recommendation fulfilled.
-24. Ministry of Health Ensure that the obligation to perform an autopsy on people who pass away at the Hospital be legally defined in accord- ance with Art.
+Ministry of Health Ensure that the obligation to perform an autopsy on people who pass away at the Hospital be legally defined in accord- ance with Art.
 128 of the Law on Healthcare.
 It is essential that the Ministry of Health as soon as possible adopt rules that will specifically prescribe the work of a coroner (MT).
 Response to the Ministry of Health states that the Minis- try has prepared amendments to the Law on Healthcare that will precisely define the work of a coroner (we obtained the same information while draft- ing the Report more than one year ago).
 Recommendation partially fulfilled.
-25. Hospital Director Strengthen supervision of pa- tients, especially those who have already shown a tendency towards suicide.
+Hospital Director Strengthen supervision of pa- tients, especially those who have already shown a tendency towards suicide.
 All personnel in a psychiatric facility should be trained to recognize pa- tients who show the signs of increased risk of suicide.
 These patients should be placed un- der a special surveillance pro- gram and provided with appro- priate psychological support (CPT, MT).
 Recommendation implement- ed in practice.
 14 Recommendation fulfilled.
-Hosp ital Staff 26.
-Ministry of Labour and Social Welfare Urgently provide social care for persons placed in Dobrota Hos- pital, whose further treatment at this facility is not needed (Ombudsman, MT).
-The Hospital still, to the same extent, provides care to per- sons whose inpatient treat- ment is not needed.
-15 After publishing this recommenda- tion, of a total of 40 persons (about 1/3 of hospital popu- lation), only four people have been placed in the home for the elderly or for persons with disabilities.
-16 Recommendation not fulfilled.
+Hosp ital Staff Ministry of Labour and Social Welfare Urgently provide social care for persons placed in Dobrota Hos- pital, whose further treatment at this facility is not needed (Ombudsman, MT).
+The Hospital still, to the same extent, provides care to persons whose inpatient treatment is not needed.
+15 After publishing this recommendation, of a total of 40 persons (about 1/3 of hospital population), only four people have been placed in the home for the elderly or for persons with disabilities.
+1 6 Recommendation not fulfilled.
+Ministry of Health and Hos- pital Di- rector Hire additional staff necessary to perform the work in accord- ance with the standards.
+Take measures that would contrib- ute to making the work with psychiatric patients at the Hos- pital more attractive to nursing stuff (CPT, Ombudsman, MT).
+As regards employment of additional staff, see recom- mendation # 1.
+All medical professionals employed at the Hospital in Dobrota, Clinic in Podgorica and Nikšić Psychiat- ric Unit have been stimulated with a 15% salary increase.
+Recommendation partially fulfilled.